sarthak268/sarthak268.github.io/_pages/when_heavens_went_on_sale.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      When the Heavens Went on Sale by Ashlee Vance

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/when_heavens_went_on_sale/
 ---

 <style type="text/css">